 Water is the key to getting the fertilizer to the root system where the

-plant can intake it and use it to grow strong and produce beautiful blooms.
+plant can take it in and use it to grow strong and produce beautiful blooms.

 For an extra boost, about mid-month you can apply your favorite liquid